YMakushenko/sampling/02_activities/assignments/a1_sampling_and_reproducibility.md

 ```
 I. Identify sampling stages in the model:
 1. Infection simulation: Simulates how infections spread among people attending events.
 A random subset of attendees is infected based on the ATTACK_RATE parameter (set at 0.10).
 This is done using np.random.choice to randomly select which individuals get infected.
+Sample size: 1000 individuals (the total population of event attendees).
+Frame size:
 2. Primary contact tracing: After infections occur, this stage randomly decides which infected individuals get traced based on the TRACE_SUCCESS parameter (set at 0.20). np.random.rand generates random values to determine if each infected person is traced.
 3. Secondary contact tracing: If two infections are traced back to the same event (controlled by SECONDARY_TRACE_THRESHOLD set to 2), all attendees of that event are tested.
 This stage involves sampling events based on attendance and tracing thresholds.
-The sample size is 1000 individuals.
-The sampling frame is 1000 individuals.
+The sampling frame is 1000 individuals (all attendees of the weddings and brunches).
+The sample size:
+- Infection simulation: 1000 individuals (the total population of event attendees).
+- Primary contact tracing: 10% of 1000 individuals, or 100 individuals (infected).
+- Secondary contact tracing: varies, but includes attendees of events meeting the threshold for secondary tracing.
 The underlying distributions:
 - Infection probability distribution;
 - Primary contact tracing distribution;